 Yosemite National Park

-Yosemite National Park was recognized by UNESCO for its showcase of how glacial erosion on granitic bedrock can result in one of the most unique geological features in the world.
-These glaciations took place for millions of years in order to produce what the current state of the park is, along with unique formations such as free-flowing waterfalls, domes, and soaring cliffs.
+The park was recognized by UNESCO for its showcase of how glacial erosion on granitic bedrock can result in one of the most unique geological features in the world.
+These glaciations took place over millions of years in order to produce what’s current visible in the park, as well as unique formations such as free-flowing waterfalls, domes, and soaring cliffs.

-Yosemite is also home to 5 of the highest waterfalls in the world.
+Yosemite is also home to five of the highest waterfalls in the world.
 In addition, there are three groves of giant sequoia within the park.
 This is one of the alpine meadows, deeply incised valleys and the diversity of life zones within its protected property.
 Roughly 5% of the landforms within the park were derived from volcanic and sedimentary rocks from the Sierra Nevada mountain range.

 The Yosemite Valley might consist only of one percent of what the park has to offer, but it is also the most popular spot for tourists to visit.
 Hence, it speaks a lot about the magnitude of this park in terms of size and features.
 The Tunnel View is the most iconic view of the valley for visitors who visit the park.
 It is also the most photographed part of the park.
 El Capitan is another notable attraction in Yosemite National Park.
 It is a granite cliff that prominently looms over the Yosemite Valley.
 It is also a popular destination for avid rock climbers.

 Before you visit the Yosemite National Park, here are some practical tips and information you need to know:

 - The weather in the park varies according to the time of year.
 Rainfall is at a minimum during the summer months.
 However, spring brings with it some rainfall to the park.
 Winter is not the best time to visit as heavy snowfall could be dumped into the park without notice.